bcgsc/ntSynt/README.md

 # ntSynt

-Multi-genome synteny using a dynamic minimizer graph approach.
+Multi-genome synteny detection using a dynamic minimizer graph approach.

 ## Contents
 1. [Description of the algorithm](#description-of-the-algorithm)